-Sony Electronics ("Customer") and Enron Energy Services Operations, Inc. ("EESO") are prepared to furnish each other with information in connection with a proposed business arrangement involving EESO’s analysis of Customer’s current energy costs and possible future provision by EESO of energy products and services to Customer for its facilities (the "Proposed Transaction"), which information is confidential or otherwise generally not available to the public (the "Confidential Information").
-The term "Confidential Information," with respect to the receiving party, shall not include any such information (a) as is or may become generally available to the public through no fault or negligence of the receiving party, (b) that is known to the receiving party at the time of disclosure, (c) that is thereafter acquired at any time from a source other than the disclosing party hereto that was not known to the receiving party to be prohibited from making disclosure or (d) that is independently developed by the receiving party.
+Sony Electronics Inc. ("Customer") and Enron Energy Services Operations, Inc. ("EESO") are prepared to furnish each other with information in connection with a proposed business arrangement involving EESO’s analysis of Customer’s current energy costs and possible future provision by EESO of energy products and services to Customer for its facilities (the "Proposed Transaction"), which information is confidential or otherwise generally not available to the public (the "Confidential Information").
+The term "Confidential Information," with respect to the receiving party, shall not include any such information (a) as is or may become generally available to the public through no fault or negligence of the receiving party, (b) that is known to the receiving party at the time of disclosure, (c) that is thereafter acquired at any time from a source, other than the disclosing party hereto, that is lawfully in possession of such information and not in violation of any contractual or legal obligation to the disclosing party with respect to such information or (d) that is independently developed by the receiving party.

 As a condition to furnishing the Confidential Information to each other, the parties to this Confidentiality Agreement (the “Agreement”) agree as follows:

-1. Neither party shall disclose the Confidential Information furnished to it pursuant to this Agreement without the prior written consent of the disclosing party other than to its officers, directors and employees, as well as those agents, representatives, lenders, counsel and affiliates and each of their respective officers, directors, employees, representatives, lenders, counsel or affiliates, if any, to whom the receiving party desires to disclose such Confidential Information for the purposes of evaluation, negotiation or consummation of the Proposed Transaction (those parties who directly or indirectly are furnished with Confidential Information hereinafter are defined collectively as “Representatives”).
-A party also may disclose the Confidential Information in order to comply with any applicable law, order, regulation or ruling.
+1. Neither party shall disclose the Confidential Information furnished to it pursuant to this Agreement without the prior written consent of the disclosing party other than to its officers, directors and employees, who require such information for the purposes of evaluation, negotiation or consummation of the Proposed Transaction (those parties who directly or indirectly are furnished with Confidential Information hereinafter are defined collectively as “Representatives”).
+A party also may disclose the Confidential Information in order to comply with any applicable law, order, regulation or ruling, however, prior to such disclosure, such party shall notify the disclosing party and shall cooperate with the disclosing party, at the disclosing party’s expense, in any lawful effort to contest the legal validity of such disclosure.

 2. Except as otherwise provided herein, neither party shall use the Confidential Information other than for the evaluation, negotiation or consummation of the Proposed Transaction.
 The Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for a party, shall be returned to the other party immediately upon such other party's written request and no copies shall be retained by such party or its Representatives.
 That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by, or for, a party, any oral Confidential Information and any Confidential Information not so requested or returned shall be held by such party and kept subject to the terms of this Agreement, or destroyed.